PacktPublishing/Software-Architecture-for-Busy-Developers/CHAPTER 6/readme.md

-In this chapter, you will find a CQS implementation example.
+In this chapter, you will find a CQS implementation example, using .NET's MediatR package.